jchristgit/personal-website/content/blog/a-new-blog-using-pandoc-and-make.md

 given that the site is purely static.
 Therefore, it was time to check out static site generators.

-After trying out Hugo, I figured I might as well make my own.
-After all, [pandoc](https://pandoc.org) exists and I've never had any issues with it.
-`make` is used for building the website.
+I've tried out Hugo, but after a collection of problems, I figured I might as well make my own.
+After all, [pandoc](https://pandoc.org) exists and I've never had any issues with it.  `make` is used for building the website.
 My Makefile knowledge is near zero but this is a good opportunity to learn it.

 The Makefile used to build this website: